Sebastião Melo: Municipal secretaries

 Melo increased the number of secretaries from 15 to 19 through administrative reforms approved during his first month in government.
 Among the most well-known names included Cezar Schirmer, the former mayor of Santa Maria, Luiz Fernando Zachia, former director of Detran-RS, Ana Pelini, former state secretary of the environment, and Cássio Trogildo, former president of the Municipal Chamber of Porto Alegre who had been barred from office by the TSE.
 Along with the aforementioned, the daughter of federal deputy Bibo Nunes, Camila Nunes, was named to be the adjunct-secretary of Administration and Assets after negotiations managed by her father.
 With the nominations for secretaries, Pablo Melo, the son of Sebastião Melo and the first substitute from the MDB's bank, became a councilman.
 Rodrigo Lorenzoni, the son of then minister Onyx Lorenzoni, was also named as one of his secretaries.

 Education

 Melo named, soon into his first term, Janaína Audino, who had previously worked with the Fundação Maurício Sirotsky Sobrinho, of Grupo RBS, as the municipality secretary of education.

 In April 2021, Melo announced that he would not construct more daycares to buy spaces in private school systems.
 The following month, the municipal government announced that the Escola Leocádia Felizardo Prestes would be the first school in the municipal school system to adhere to the civic-military school program put forth by the federal government.
-However, the school administration pushed back against the municipal policy, stating that that they would never adhere to the program.
+However, the school administration pushed back against the municipal policy, stating that they would never adhere to the program.